 How to Get the Perfect Kids Shoes for Back to School

 Can we talk about kids shoes?
 It’s almost time for school again, parents.
-Yes, you’ve made it through the long and strange summer.
+Yes, you’ve made it through the long summer.
 And now it’s time to get the kids back into the classroom.
-Which means, whether they’re going virtual or in person, it’s time to get them some new shoes.
+Which means it’s also time to get them some new shoes.
 Most likely, the summer fun wore out their current pairs.
 Or else all that sunshine helped them outgrow the previous pair.

 We know kids’ shoes can be expensive.
 Especially because you have to replace so often.
 But we also know how the wrong shoes can hurt their growing feet.
 And, we’re always here to help when things go wrong.
 As Cassia G. shared in a recent Facebook review, “We are so thankful for a doctor who partnered with us to help my daughter keep doing what she loves!
 Highly recommend!”

 5 Tips for Buying the Right Shoes for Kids

 Just remember, kids want shoes that look cool.
 But what they need is shoes that will let them walk, run and play…without pain!
 If you follow these kids’ shoe shopping tips, you can pick a pair that does all those jobs!

 Shop in person, with your child.

 We know online shopping is more convenient.
 But you just can’t get a proper fit that way.
 And once your child sees new shoes in your home, he or she will want to keep them.
 And may not admit that they don’t fit well.
 To avoid these issues, go to a store.
 Get help from an experienced sales person, who can accurately measure both your child’s feet.
 (Pro tip: if one foot is larger than the other, size the shoes to that foot.)